 3 egg whites

-3 g baking powder (or use self rising flower) (=1 teaspoon)
+3 g baking powder (or use self rising flour) (=1 teaspoon)

-75 grams coconut meal (for this recipe I don’t use the extra fine coconut meal, but the tiny coconut flakes) (1 cup)
+75 grams fine coconut flakes (for this recipe I don’t use the extra coconut flour, but the tiny coconut flakes) (1 cup)

 75 grams of butter, melted and cooled. (= 1/3 cup)